Facebook

 Can’t Stand on Its Own When Folded

-One issue a few moms seem to have is that it can’t stand by itself when folded.
+One downside to this stroller is that it can’t stand by itself when folded.
 It’s large, so it would’ve been nice for it to stand as opposed to lying down.

 Product Specs